HIPAA Notice of Privacy Practices

 Complaints or Questions:

-lf you believe your privacy rights have been violated or have any questions regarding this Notice, you may contact our HIPAA Officer at (616) 954-9800 or mail to Cancer & Hematology Centers of Western Michigan, PC., Attn: HIPAA Officer, 710 Kenmoor SE, Grand Rapids, Ml 49546.
+If you believe your privacy rights have been violated or have any questions regarding this Notice, you may contact our HIPAA Officer at (616) 954-9800 or mail to Cancer & Hematology Centers of Western Michigan, PC/START Midwest, Attn: HIPAA Officer, 5800 Foremost Dr SE, Suite 300, Grand Rapids, MI 49546.
 We will not retaliate against you for filing a complaint.

 Other Uses of Protected Health Information: